deanishe/alfred-workflow/docs/tutorial_2.rst

 Finally, if we have an API key saved, we retrieve it and show/filter the Pinboard posts just as before (lines 78–107).

-Of course, we don't have an API key saved, and we haven't yet set up our Workflow in Alfred to save one, so the Workflow currently won't work.
+Of course, we don't have an API key saved, and we haven't yet set up our workflow in Alfred to save one, so the workflow currently won't work.
 Try to run it, and you'll see the warning we just implemented:

 .. image:: _static/screen15_no_api_key.png